rjorton/OIE2023/README.md

 The Average Depth (Avg_Depth) is perhaps the most important field, along with Breadth which will tell you how much of the genome is covered by aligned reads.
 But the fields such as Std\_Dev and Above_0.2_Depth can give an indication of the variability in the coverage across the genome.

-Let’s run weeSAM on our samples:
+Let’s run weeSAM on our sample:

 ```
 weeSAM --bam 1b.bam --html 1b